Chevrolet Camaro

 The Chevrolet Camaro is a mid-size American automobile manufactured by Chevrolet, classified as a pony car.
-It first went on sale on September 29, 1966, for the 1967 model year and was designed to compete with the Ford Mustang.
+It first went on sale on September 29, 1966, for the 1967 model year, and was designed to compete with the Ford Mustang.
 The Camaro shared its platform and major components with the Firebird, produced by General Motors' Pontiac division that was also introduced for the 1967 model year.

-Four distinct generations of the Camaro were developed before production ended in 2002.
+Four generations of the Camaro were developed before production ended in 2002.
 The nameplate was revived on a concept car that evolved into the fifth-generation Camaro; production started on March 16, 2009.

-Production of the sixth generation of the Camaro ended in December 2023, for the 2024 model year.
+Production of the sixth generation of the Camaro ended in December 2023 for the 2024 model year.

 Background

-Before any official announcement, reports began running during April 1965 within the automotive press that Chevrolet was preparing a competitor to the Ford Mustang, code-named Panther.
+Before any official announcement, reports began running during April 1965 within the automotive press that Chevrolet was preparing a competitor to the Ford Mustang, codenamed "Panther".
 On June 21, 1966, around 200 automotive journalists received a telegram from General Motors stating, "...please save noon of June 28 for important SEPAW meeting.
 Hope you can be on hand to help scratch a cat.
 Details will follow...(signed) John L. Cutter – Chevrolet public relations – SEPAW secretary."
 The following day, the same journalists received another General Motors telegram stating, "Society for the Eradication of Panthers from the Automotive World will hold first and last meeting on June 28...(signed) John L. Cutter – Chevrolet public relations SEPAW secretary."
 These telegrams puzzled automotive journalists.

-On June 28, 1966, General Motors held a live press conference in Detroit's Statler-Hilton Hotel.
+On June 28, 1966, General Motors held a live press conference at Detroit's Statler-Hilton Hotel.
 It was the first time fourteen cities were connected in real time for a press conference call via telephone lines.
-Chevrolet general manager Pete Estes started the news conference by stating that all attendees of the conference were charter members of the Society for the Elimination of Panthers from the Automotive World and that this would be the first and last meeting of SEPAW.
-Estes then announced a new car line, project designation XP-836, with a name that Chevrolet chose in keeping with other car names beginning with the letter C such as the Corvair, Chevelle, Chevy II, and Corvette.
+Chevrolet general manager Pete Estes started the news conference by stating that all attendees of the conference were charter members of the Society for the Elimination of Panthers from the Automotive World (SEPAW), and that this would be the first and last meeting of SEPAW.
+Estes then announced a new car line, project designation XP-836, with a name that Chevrolet chose in keeping with other car names beginning with the letter "C", such as the Corvair, Chevelle, Chevy II and Corvette.
 He claimed the name "suggests the comradeship of good friends as a personal car should be to its owner" and that "to us, the name means just what we think the car will do... go."
-The Camaro name was then unveiled.
+The "Camaro" name was then unveiled.
 Automotive press asked Chevrolet product managers, "what is a Camaro?" and were told it was "a small, vicious animal that eats Mustangs," an apparent reference to the Ford Mustang, which created and dominated the pony car market GM was entering.